lmagsino/client_manager/README.md

 4. **File Input**: The application expects the `clients.json` file to be present in the root directory.
 If the file is missing, it returns an empty array and handles the error gracefully.
 5. **Scalability**: For now, this app loads all client data into memory, which is manageable for small datasets but not scalable for large ones (future extensions could involve database integration).

-## Setup and Installation

-1. Clone the repository:
-2. Navigate into the project directory:
-3. Install dependencies (if any):